CS-4488-Capstone-Tanks/CS4488-Tanks-Team/docs/scene.md

 _Primary Author: Koda Koziol, SPRING 2024_

-The scene class holds and manages the game objects in a virtual scene.
+The scene class defined in [scene.h](../scene.h) and [scene.cpp](../scene.cpp) holds and manages the game objects in a virtual scene.
 It is responsible for loading (and saving later) the state of the game.
 It also updates all game objects in the scene.

 Be aware that this is a singleton class, so you should not create an instance of it, but instead use the `getInstance()` method to get the instance of the Scene.
 Also be aware that this class is not currently thread-safe.